MaRDI4NFDI/docker-wikibase/README.md

 ========================
 A Docker image that runs backups on a regular basis.

-* Creates a "backup" user and group
+* Creates a "backup" user
 * Calls the backup script (./wrapper.sh) on a regular basis (BACKUP_SCHEDULE) using cron
 * Saves backups of database and pages (in XML format) as compressed files on the host (BACKUP_DIR)
 * Deletes old backups (older than KEEP_DAYS)